 All of this to carry out a purposeful mission to raise the voices of ALL amputees fighting for access to better prosthetic technology and care!

-And we had some pretty incredible friends rooting for our success at the Challenged Athletes Foundation, Amputee Coalition, Michigan Medicine, Specialized Bicycle Components, Snowday Studio, Cornerstone Prosthetics and Orthotics, among many others.
+And we had some pretty incredible friends rooting for our success at the Challenged Athletes Foundation, Amputee Coalition, Michigan Medicine, Specialized Bicycle Components, Össur, Endolite, Microsoft, Snowday Studio, Cornerstone Prosthetics and Orthotics, among many other Champions.

-Looking back, swimming, biking and running day in and day out for 8 weeks definitely took a toll on us.
+Looking back, swimming, biking and running day in and day out for 8 weeks definitely took a toll on us – physically, mentally, and emotionally.
 There were days where all we wanted to do was sleep, eat, and repeat!
 There were also days where we questioned our sanity.
 But, we knew our journey had a higher purpose and needed to be documented through photos, blogs, and film, and we took the time to make these a priority.
+We also built in countless events, meeting with people along the way to share our story.

 What I’m most thankful for are the countless friends and family who flew out to meet us from all across the country.
 Their encouragement was critical.
 In our moments of exhaustion, they reminded us why we were on this epic voyage.
 When you’re in the trees day in and day out, you sometimes need a friend to remind you of the grand forest you’re biking in.